Home | For Faculty | Help | About | Webmaster

 Courses Taught

-Cuisine as Culture in Germany and Austria from the Roman Empire to the Present (undergraduate)
+Cuisine as Culture in Europe from the Middle Ages to the Present (undergraduate, in English)

 Critical Curriculum Design for the Language Professional (graduate)